Scripture Reference: Ezra 1-10

 Ezra was a well-respected teacher of the Law.
 It is a real demonstration of God’s power that Ezra was commissioned to go to Jerusalem to teach and help re-establish God’s laws.
 All of his expenses were paid and priests, Levites, singers, gatekeepers and temple servants accompanied him.
 Ezra had acquired the art of writing, and so was known as a “ready scribe” of God’s law (Ezra 7:6, 11, 21).
 He was also a devout and consecrated priest.
 Even though he had been born in Babylonia, he wanted to serve in the Lord’s temple in Jerusalem.

 Some Jews went with Ezra.
 The others were encouraged to give offerings to help those who went.
 Those who did not wish to go were encouraged to give an offering to help the ones who went.
 The king made available 100 talents of silver from his own treasury.
 He also provided 100 measures of wheat and about 100 baths of wine.
-With the offering money he told Ezra to but animals for sacrificing to God.
+With the offering money he told Ezra to buy animals for sacrifice to God.
 The king commanded that special containers be taken to use in the temple worship at Jerusalem (Ezra 7:19; 8:25).
 He also made it unlawful to require taxes from the Jewish priesthood who served in the Jerusalem temple (Ezra 7:24).
 Then the king specifically instructed Ezra to teach the people the laws of Ezra’s God in their land.

 Ezra saw the hand of God in all this as well as the blessing only He could give.
 Ezra offered a prayer of thanksgiving.